Haghartsin Monastery: St. Astvatsatsin Church gavit

-St. Gregory Church
+St. Gregory's Church

-The oldest large structure of the complex, probably dating from the 10th century, the Surp Grigor Church, is accessible through its gavit, which is wider than the church itself.
+The oldest large structure of the complex, probably dating from the 10th century, St. Gregory's (Surb Grigor) Church, is accessible through its gavit, which is wider than the church itself.
 The dome has an octagonal tambour.
-An important school of church music was set in this church.
+An important school of church music was located in this church.

-St. Gregory Church gavit
+St. Gregory's Church gavit

-The 12th-century gavit abutting St. Grigor Church is the most common type of plan.
-It is a square building, with roofing supported by four internal abutments, and with squat octahedral tents above the central sections, somewhat similar to the Armenian peasant home of the "glkhatun" type.
+The 12th-century gavit abutting St. Gregory's Church is the most common type of plan.
+It is a square building, with roofing supported by four internal abutments, and with squat octahedral tents above the central sections, somewhat similar to the Armenian peasant home of the glkhatun type.
 The gavit has ornamented corner sections.
 Decorated with rosettes, these sections contain sculptures of human figures in monks' attires, carrying crosses, staffs, and birds.
-The framing of the central window of Haghardzin’s gavit is cross-shaped.
-Placed right above the portal of the main entrance, it emphasizes the central part of the facade.
+The framing of the central window of Haghartsin's gavit is cross-shaped.
+Placed right above the portal of the main entrance, it emphasizes the central part of the façade.

 One of the half-columns along the right-hand wall towards the back has come forward, showing that it is hollow.
 According to legend, this was swung open and shut in the past and monastery riches were hidden inside at times of war and invasion.

-St. Stepanos Church
+St. Stephen's Church

-The small St. Stepanos Church dates back to 1244.
+The small St. Stephen's (Surb Stepanos) Church dates to 1244.

-Bagratuni sepulchre
+Sepulchre

-The Bagratuni sepulchre is where some of the Bagratuni royalty are buried.
-It is located next to the gavit of St. Gregory Church.
+A royal sepulchre is located next to the southern wall of the gavit of St. Gregory's Church.
+Sometime between 1865 and 1895, the abbot at the time tore down the walls of the sepulchre and used the stones for other structures, although the foundation walls remain.
+There were once three gravestones there, of which only two have survived, with partially legible inscriptions.
+One gravestone reads "This is the grave of the kings G… [Ays ē hangstaran tagaworac῾ G]" and the other reads "King Smbat"; in the 19th century, Sargis Jalaliants recorded the first inscription as "Ays ē hangstaran tagaworac῾ Gagay ew Gawgay".
+It is assumed that kings of the Kiurikian dynasty, a branch of the Bagratuni dynasty, are buried in the sepulchre.
+According to another view, the Bagratuni kings Smbat II (r.
+977–990) and Gagik I (r.
+990–1020) are the ones buried there, although the historian Stepanos Asoghik reports that Smbat was buried in Ani.